AryanJung/AryanJung/README.md

 3) **CometNote** :

 I developed CometNote which allows you to highlight any text on a webpage and save it quickly with a right-click.
 You can add comments to your saved snippets to remind yourself why you saved them.
 This helps organize important notes for future reference without hassle.
+[My Website]([https://www.aryanjung.com.np/](https://github.com/AryanJung/CometNote))

+4) **UDP-Client-Server** :

+My team and I developed a terminal-based Todo List Server built in C using TCP sockets and pthreads.
+Each client connects via terminal, enters their username, and manages a personal todo list.
+[My Website]([https://www.aryanjung.com.np/](https://github.com/AryanJung/UDP_Project))